mattboldt/cryptocompare-crystal/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/mattboldt/cryptocompare-crystal.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+### TODO

+Get the remaining tests working, and maybe implement Crystal Minitest instead of the default.

 ## License